RGaonkar/2013-08-ku/git-intro/Readme.md

 MTH notes on talk for software carpentry.
 Check out http://www.slideshare.net/chacon/git-101-presentation for nice slides and a more in depth treatment.

+MTH's slides are (relative to the directory) at ../support-example/Holder-sc-2013-pipeline-tests-git.pdf

 Initial steps
 -------------